 Things to Remember

 - Always enable location so that our location can also be mapped on a map with GPS help.

 - 3D Map works better when we connect the system to the Internet.

-- If you are using MS Office 2013, then follow the steps shown in the Example to download and configure with Excel 2013 to use 3D Maps or Power Map.
+- If you use MS Office 2013, follow the steps in the Example to download and configure Excel 2013 to use 3D or Power Maps.

 This has been a guide to 3D Maps in Excel.
-Here we discussed How to access 3D Maps in Excel and Steps to download 3D Maps in Excel 2013 along with a downloadable excel template.
+Here we discussed How to access 3D Maps in Excel and the Steps to download 3D Maps in Excel 2013, along with a downloadable Excel template.
 You may also look at these useful functions in Excel –